New Limits on Exotic Muon Interactions Mediated by Axion-Like Particles

+Probing these new interactions is effectively equivalent to searching for axions, which could help resolve several fundamental open questions in modern physics.
+On one hand, axions are strong candidates for dark matter-one of the most profound unsolved problems in both particle physics and astrophysics~\cite{PDG2024, Fu2017prl}.
+On the other hand, axions have attracted significant attention in high-energy physics for providing a compelling mechanism to preserve CP symmetry in strong interactions~\cite{Kim2010rmp}.
+A variety of new particles predicted by extensions beyond the Standard Model are also potential dark matter candidates, including the axion-like particles (ALPs)~\cite{sikivie2021RMP}, $Z^\prime$ bosons~\cite{Fayet1980aPLB, Fayet1980PLB, Nobuchika2020PLB}, and dark photons~\cite{Holdom1986PLB}.

-The AMDMs of fundamental particles, such as the electron and muon, are among the most precisely measured quantities in physics.
-Deviations between these measurements and current theoretical predictions may indicate the presence of new physics, given their significant role in advancing the development of quantum theory.
-The determination of the AMDM of the electron has tested the Standard Model prediction to 1 part in $10^{12}$~\cite{Fan2023PRL}, thus narrowing the possible parameter space where exotic interactions coupling to the electron could exist.
-In comparison with the electron, the muon anomaly is determined less precisely and has even exhibited significant tension between experiment and theory over the long term, prior to the latest result.
-On the other hand, the muon anomaly is believed to exhibit enhanced sensitivity to new physics compared to the electron, as new physics contributions to the anomaly scale with fermion mass~\cite{Roberts2011JP}.
-Generally, the exotic interactions between muons $\psi$ maybe mediated by new scalar particle $\phi$ or vector particle $X$ via couplings~\cite{moody1984PRD,dobrescu2006JHP}:
+Recently, significant progress has been made in determining the anomalous magnetic moment $a_\mu = (g-2)/2$ of the muon, providing an important opportunity to probe exotic interactions between muons mediated by new particles.
+The anomalous magnetic moments of fundamental particles, such as the electron and muon, are among the most precisely measured quantities in physics.
+Any deviation between these experimental results and theoretical predictions may signal the presence of new physics, given the crucial role these quantities have played in the historical development of quantum theory.
+The anomalous magnetic moment of the electron has been measured with a precision reaching 1 part in $10^{12}$~\cite{Fan2023PRL}, thereby placing stringent limits on possible exotic interactions coupling to the electron~\cite{yan2019, Andreev1021PRD}.
+In contrast, the muon anomaly has been determined with lower precision and, until recently, exhibited a long-standing tension between experimental measurements and theoretical expectations.

+Specifically, exotic interactions between muons $\psi$ may be mediated by a new scalar particle $\phi$ or a new vector particle $X$ through the following couplings~\cite{moody1984PRD, dobrescu2006JHP, PDG2024}:

-where $g_i$ (with $i=S,P,V,A$) are the dimensionless coupling strengths for scalar, pseudoscalar, vector, and axial-vector interactions, respectively.
-At one-loop order, the Feynman diagrams generated by this Lagrangian yield corrections to the muon's magnetic dipole moment.
-As the magnetic dipole moment is parity invariant, only the SS, PP, VV, and AA coupling contributions are possible.
-The total contribution of these four couplings to the anomalous is calculated as follows~\cite{yan2019, leveille1978NPB}: \begin{widetext}
+where $g_i$ (with $i =$ S, P, V, A) denote the dimensionless coupling strengths corresponding to scalar, pseudoscalar, vector, and axial-vector interactions, respectively.
+At the one-loop level, the Feynman diagrams derived from this Lagrangian generate corrections to the muon's magnetic dipole moment.
+Since the magnetic interaction conserves parity, only the SS, PP, VV, and AA coupling terms contribute.
+The total contribution from these four types of couplings to the anomalous magnetic moment is calculated as follows~\cite{Fayet2007PRD, leveille1978NPB, yan2019}: \begin{widetext}